Hyperentanglement-enhanced quantum illumination: Hyperentanglement-enhanced OPA

-Three other phase sensitive correlations, namely $\langle a_{3,V,S}a_{4,H,I}\rangle$, $\langle a_{3,H,I}a_{4,V,S}\rangle$ and $\langle a_{3,V,I}a_{4,H,S}\rangle$ have the same value.
+We can calculate $\langle a_{3,V,S}a_{4,H,I}\rangle$, $\langle a_{3,H,I}a_{4,V,S}\rangle$ and $\langle a_{3,V,I}a_{4,H,S}\rangle$ along similar lines with the result that all four phase-sensitive cross-correlations possess identical value--$\frac{i}{2}\sqrt{(N_S^\prime)(N_S^\prime+1)}$.
+If we were to use a separable state instead of the hyperentangled state, then there would be either no initial correlations between the two spatial modes (for a direct product state) or the initial classical correlations would be much lower than entanglement-induced correlations with the result that these correlations would deteriorate even further due to thermal noise.
 We exploit these correlations using a modified implementation of an OPA based receiver\,\cite{guha2009gaussian}, as demonstrated in the schematic representation, Fig.\,\ref{fig:2}.
 One of the spatial modes, say $3$, is stored, whereas the other spatial mode is dispatched towards the presumed target.
 In the absence of any object in the path, the returning mode $a_R$ is simply the thermal bath mode $a_B$.
 When the object is present, the returning mode is of the form,

 In either case, the stored and the returning mode are subjected to two level splitting, the first based on the polarization and the second based on the frequency, using a polarizing beam splitter and optical grating respectively (See Fig.\,\ref{fig:2}).
 As the thermal state is completely unpolarized, the thermal photons get divided equally between $a_{R,H}$ and $a_{R,V}$.
 Moreover, we may assume the thermal photons get distributed roughly equally between the signal and idler frequency modes if the two frequencies have comparable magnitude.
 At the end of this splitting procedure, each of the four pairs forms the input to type-II OPA having gain $G=1+\epsilon^2$, marginally greater than one.
 Let us consider the first of these parametric amplifiers with output $c$,